Nalaquq/qcorp-gis-training/modules/04-spatial-analysis-arcgis-pro/README.md

    - Apply clip, erase, merge, and spatial join operations
    - Understand when to use each tool

+7. ✅ Create and manage layers
+   - Create new feature classes in geodatabases
+   - Choose appropriate geometry types
+   - Configure attribute fields
+   - Understand feature classes vs shapefiles

+8. ✅ Use edit tools effectively
+   - Merge multiple features into one
+   - Split features into separate parts
+   - Extend lines to connect features
+   - Clean GPS data for analysis

+9. ✅ Work with attribute fields and geometry
+   - Add new fields to existing layers
+   - Calculate geometry (length, area) in specific units
+   - Prepare accurate measurements for applications
+   - Understand coordinate system impacts

-7. ✅ Work with raster data
+10. ✅ Work with raster data
     - Adjust HSV (Hue, Saturation, Value) and contrast
     - Clip rasters to specific extents
     - Understand raster resolution through measurement

-8. ✅ Export and share results
+11. ✅ Export and share results
     - Export layers, shapefiles, and packages
     - Upload results to ArcGIS Online
     - Understand different export formats

 ---